rsksmart/RSKIPs/IPs/RSKIP138.md

 9. s

 Each field begins with an RLP identifier that indicates if the item is an element or a list of elements.

 We propose a new format (1), which both add new fields and change the meaning of existing fields:

-1. Version
+1. multiPurpose = (version, ownerCount, nonceList)

-2. Nonce
+2. gasPrice

-3. GasPrice
+3. gasLimit

-4. GasLimit
+4. receiveAddress

-5. ReceiveAddress
+5. value

-6. Value
+6. data

-7. Data
+7. signatureList

-8. ownerCount
+8. empty

-9. signatures
+9. empty

+The objetive to use this format is to keep it compatible with most existent tools, and hardware wallets in particular.
+Hardware wallets will show the destination, fees (derived from gasPrice and gasCount) and possibly a hash of the data, but not the nonce, so we can use the nonce to pack additional fields.

 Version is encoded as a list of a single element.
 For the new transaction format, the element is 1.
 Therefore the parser can detect if it is a transaction version 0 or a new kind by inspecting only the first element.
 If it's a list, it's the new type.
 If not, then it is the nonce of a transaction version 0.